 On March 31, 2021, New York’s cannabis law, called the Marijuana Regulation and Taxation Act (MRTA), was signed into law, legalizing the production, sale, and use – for adults aged 21 and over – of cannabis in the state.
-The NY cannabis law established an Office of Cannabis Management (OCM), a government administrative department, to promulgate rules and regulations for adult-use and business licensing, and is notable for featuring the most sweeping social equity measures included in any cannabis legislation in the country to date.
+The NY cannabis law established an Office of Cannabis Management (OCM), a government administrative department, to promulgate rules and regulations for adult-use and cannabis business licensing, and is notable for featuring the most sweeping social equity measures included in any cannabis legislation in the country to date.

 Since the passage of the MRTA, numerous developments have occurred to shape New York’s burgeoning cannabis industry.
 While the OCM is still in the process of finalizing regulations for adult-use, great strides have been made toward creating an equitable cannabis economy.